Moggi/html5-canvas-playground/README.md

 # HTML5 Canvas e JavaScript

-Some testes made to learn HTML5 Canvas + Javascript
+Some tests made to learn HTML5 Canvas + Javascript

 Everything from May 2015

 ## Quick Start

-No dependencies just: Open index.html into a browser.
+No dependencies, just open **index.html** into a browser.

 ## About